nebula643/Office-Tool-docs/docs/deploy/create-iso.md

 Creating Office ISO files allows you to share Office with others, or use it for multiple installations.

-For a better experience, please make sure you always download the latest `with runtime` version of Office Tool Plus.
-Sometimes we update the .NET Runtime.
+For a better experience, please make sure you always download the latest version of Office Tool Plus which `includes runtime`.

 We recommend that you update your Office ISO once a month, in line with the Office update frequency.

 Anyway, it's suggested to test the ISO file by yourself when finished creating.

 ::: tip Tip
-Using the `with runtime` version of Office Tool Plus allows you to run without the .NET Desktop Runtime installed, which is very helpful for multiple installations.
+Using the version of Office Tool Plus which includes runtime allows you to run without the .NET Desktop Runtime installed, which is very helpful for multiple installations.
 :::

 ## Create Office ISO with default configuration